 Recently, I worked with an extremely accomplished middle school Principal responsible for leading her campus through the most difficult time of school closure, distance learning, bringing students back to campus all while helping both her staff and the families feel safe.
-This in addition to abiding by the ever-changing guidelines coming from her district leaders.
+This is in addition to abiding by the ever-changing guidelines coming from her district leaders.

 During one of our meetings, she shared that her biggest challenge was not knowing what voices to listen to.
-Everyone had a thought or opinion about what she should be doing, how she should be feeling, leading, expressing, praying and so on.
+Everyone had a thought or opinion about what she should be doing, how she should be feeling, leading, expressing, praying, and so on.
 She said she was so confused by the voices that it was causing her high-level anxiety.
 The leader, while she is accomplished and certainly capable to lead her faculty, students, and families, was not aware of how the voices held sway and influence over her internal landscape.